tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - Gas costs reduce net cycle outcomes
 - Gas costs may exceed expectations during periods of network congestion

-This acknowledgment is required regardless of whether strategies are manually configured or AI-guided.
+This acknowledgment is required regardless of whether strategies are manually configured or Rules-based parameter constraint templates.

 ---